 The smart TV segment is expected to be worth $457 million by 2022, being the largest segment in the IoT market for smart home automation.
 Devices that are responsible for security, voice control, lighting, and temperature are growing in popularity at a faster pace than smart TVs, however, so by 2022 they’ll be bringing more and more revenue to both manufacturers and smart home app developers.

 In 2019, sales of smart home devices in the US brought over $4 billion in revenue to businesses.

 By 2022, sales of smart home devices in the US will let companies earn $6 billion in revenue according to Statista.

-The United States is currently one of the largest markets for smart home devices, and their audience is welcoming the latest trends in smart home technology.
+The United States is currently one of the largest markets for smart home devices, and its audience is welcoming the latest trends in smart home technology.
 What about other countries?

 According to Statista, Japan is now the second largest market for smart home automation devices.
 Western European households will also spend around $25 billion on home automation in 2022, so it’s safe to say that smart home automation is a worldwide trend.

 According to a forecast by Greyb, North America and Europe are the two largest markets for smart home automation.

 Spending on and the overall number of smart home systems is growing worldwide.

 Once you’ve figured out your target audience, you need to choose what smart home product you’re going to offer.
 Let’s discuss how smart home technology works and what it consists of.